 Although PA-GOSUB provides a variety of browsing and search features, researchers may wish to use PA's annotations with other tools.
-Therefore, PA-GOSUB annotated proteins can be downloaded in FASTA format, where the annotations are encoded in the tag line, or in CSV format so they can be imported into a spreadsheet.
+Therefore, PA-GOSUB annotated proteins can be downloaded in FASTA format, where the annotations are encoded in the tag line, or in comma-separated value (CSV) format so they can be imported into a spreadsheet.